An improved aerodynamic model for quasi-steady simulations of animal flight at moderate Reynolds numbers: Discussion

+Interestingly, \citet{shyy2013} pointed out that armwing (represented as 1/4-span wing segment) is mainly responsible for lift generation, and handwing (3/4-span wing segment) for thrust.
+This statement is supported by our simulation using both aerodynamic models.
+In Fig.~\ref{fig:aoaForces}, we indeed see that the armwing generates a net positive lift compared to the handwing, and that for horizontal force, the armwing features more drag.

+The significance of the current proposed model is also evident in the power consumption.
+Both CFD \citep{Windes2018} and quasi-steady modeling \citep{fan2022} of similar sized bats show instantaneous power consumption $<4$ W, which is lower than that predicted by either of the two aerodynamic models (Fig.~\ref{fig:pwrCmp}).
+Our proposed model nevertheless provides a much closer power prediction compared to Dickinson and Sane model.
+Note that around $U = 10$ m/s, their model predicted almost twice as much flapping frequency in Fig.~\ref{fig:freqVSSpeed}, and because power roughly scales quadratically with flapping frequency \citep{fan2022}, the instantaneous power is thus four times larger (Fig.~\ref{fig:pwrCmp}).

+It is noteworthy that bats typically have a very small body pitching variation in flight, only by a few degrees \citep{Fan2021}, which is accurately reflected using our proposed model.
+This stability is primarily due to the extra lift with small drag penalty at small angle of attack, allowing the wing to generate sufficient cycle-averaged lift and maintain thrust-drag balance.
+As a result, the body does not need to oscillate as violently so the wing may reach large angle of attack (top left and right panels in Fig.~\ref{fig:aoaForces}).

-It should be mentioned that the moment coefficient, $C_M = C_N(x^* - x^*_{cp})$, about any arbitrary point can be easily approximated using Eqns \ref{eq:forces} and \ref{eq:CoP}, where the normal force coefficient is defined as $C_N$ = $C_L\cos(\alpha)$ + $C_D\sin(\alpha)$ and $x^*$ denotes the location of the moment axis with respect to the leading edge (e.g. $x^*$ = 0.25 for the quarter-chord point).
-Using this formulation, we evaluated the moment coefficient about the mid-chord point ($x^*$ = 0.5), and the result is plotted in Fig \ref{fig2}C with a yellow curve, revealing an excellent agreement with the experimental measurements (plotted with open circles); note that the empirical data are normalized as $C_M=2M/\rho_f U^2c^2h$.
-Finally, it is worthwhile mentioning that the differentiable nature of the proposed formulas makes them suitable to be used in dynamical simulations that utilize gradient-based optimization techniques to determine, for example, power-optimal kinematics of avian wings for different modes of flight.
+Finally, it is important to highlight that the differentiable nature of the proposed formulas makes them highly suitable to be used in dynamical simulations that utilize gradient-based optimization techniques to determine, for example, power-optimal kinematics of avian wings for different modes of flight.